4 Things To Know About How Stress Can Cause Eating Disorders And Depression

-One reason stress gets a bad rap is because it can trigger physical and mental health problems, including eating disorders and depression.
+One reason stress gets a bad rap is that it can trigger physical and mental health problems, including eating disorders and depression.
 Knowing how stress can “cause” eating disorders and depression may help prevent you or someone you love from suffering.

 In and of itself, then, stress doesn’t mean you’re destined to develop an eating disorder or depression.